 By Kevin Brown | BioMany of you are experiencing firsthand what it means to be living with someone older than you.
 Perhaps you are a teen or young adult living with your parents, or perhaps you are an adult who has a parent or older relative living with you.
 Experience reveals that at some point in our lives we will be sharing an intergenerational relationship while under one roof.
 Most of us have the experience of living with our parents while we grow up.
 But the experience of taking on a caring role is very different.

 I myself had this experience while my mother lived with my wife and I until her untimely death, followed a short while thereafter with my mother-in-law living with us for a period of time.
-All of a sudden, I found myself in a situation where I needed to not only accommodate our son, but now also integrate an aging parent.
-While there were definite adjustments that needed to be made by all parties, our life was indeed richer for the experience.
+We considered active adult housing for my mother, but in the end, we decided to have her in our home.
+I’m so glad we did.
+I found myself in a situation where I needed to not only accommodate our son but now also integrate an aging parent.
+While

 President Obama’s Economic Stimulus Plan includes four key spending proposals that may impact seniors.